Unlucky-Life/ankimon/src/Ankimon/config.md

 Setting `hp_bar_config` to `false` removes the HP bar in the reviewer interface.
 - `hp_bar_config` [True/False]

-Set `dmg_in_reviewer` to `false` if you prefer a simplified interaction.
-Setting it to `true` introduces a more realistic experience: once you press again or exert more pressure, the wild Pokémon gains the ability to attack your Pokémon.
-- `dmg_in_reviewer` [True/False]

 Setting `xp_bar_location` to 1 places the XP bar at the top of your screen in the reviewer.
 If set to 2, the XP bar will appear at the bottom of your screen.
 - `xp_bar_location` [1/2]